 Our management team founded our company to address unmet needs that we perceived to exist in certain specialty insurance markets.
-These markets have primarily been served by either large generalist insurance companies and state-managed entities applying "one-size-fits-all" pricing and policy forms across broad geographies, or by surplus lines companies.
+These markets have primarily been served by either large generalist insurance companies and state-managed entities applying "one-size-fits-all" pricing and policy forms across broad geographies.
 We sell both admitted and surplus lines products.
-For our admitted products, the rates and policy forms have been approved by the insurance department of each state in which we sell our policies thus providing a further level of security to policyholders through our backing from state guaranty funds.
-As a result, our admitted products typically charge lower taxes and fees than alternatives sold by surplus lines carriers.
+Our admitted products feature rates and policy forms approved by state insurance departments and are backed by state guaranty funds, providing a further level of security to policyholders.
 We believe that for our personal lines products, both our customers and distribution partners prefer the ease of use and security of admitted products with flexible coverages.
-We primarily write surplus lines policies for our commercial business.
+We write surplus lines policies primarily for our commercial business.
 As the E&S market does not involve the same level of regulation and required approvals as the admitted market, our surplus lines products enable us to react quickly to changing market conditions.

 We believe that we can generate superior risk-adjusted returns through underwriting which better reflects our customers' underlying risk by applying a more granular approach to pricing than what is typically offered by standard carriers.
-We believe this market acceptance and return potential is evidenced by the fact that we have quickly and profitably grown to be the 4th largest earthquake insurer in the state of California and the 6th largest earthquake insurer in the United States.
+We believe this market acceptance and return potential is evidenced by the fact that we have quickly and profitably grown to be the 4th largest earthquake insurer in the state of California and the 5th largest earthquake insurer in the United States.
 We continue to experience growth and profitability across our other lines of business.

-Our primary lines of business include: Residential Earthquake, Commercial Earthquake, Specialty Homeowners, Inland Marine, Commercial All Risk, Hawaii Hurricane, and Residential Flood.
-We seek to write a diverse mix of business by loss exposure, customer type and geography in order to mitigate the potential impact of any single catastrophe event, reduce our cost of reinsurance, and position us to capitalize on emerging market opportunities.
-The following table outlines our primary lines of business and the market opportunities that they address:
+Our primary lines of business include: Residential and Commercial Earthquake, Fronting, and Inland Marine.
+We seek to write a diverse mix of business by loss exposure, customer type and geography to capitalize on market opportunities, mitigate the potential impact of any single catastrophe event, and reduce our cost of reinsurance.